 2. Run your hands over the fumes.

 After you scrape off the heena, use a warming balm such as Vicks, Tiger Balm or Eucalyptus oil to make the Mehendi.
-These tend to heat up the skin and induce a rich color in mehndi.
+These tend to heat up the skin and induce a rich colour in mehndi.
+We have also compiled a list of the latest Mehendi designs so you can shortlist the ones for you.

-After you remove the Mehendi off your skin, apply ‘Desi Ghee’ to develop a splendid color.
+After you remove the Mehendi from your skin, apply ‘Desi Ghee’ to develop a splendid colour.
 Avoid contact with water and use ghee immediately after you skim the Mehendi.

-One of the easiest ways to make mehndi darker is to let the henna stay for long.
+One of the easiest ways to make mehndi darker is to let the henna stay for a long.
 Leave it untouched for about 12 hours.
-For a rich color, you must avoid contact with water as much as possible.
-This will allow the Mehendi to set in deep and result in glorious color.
+For a rich colour, you must avoid contact with water as much as possible.
+This will allow the Mehendi to set in deep and result in glorious colour.
+Wondering where to get the best easy Mehendi designs?
+Read our list to find out.